 Visit Hatch, New Mexico!

 The Hatch Chile Festival may have been slightly disappointing, but lunch at the Pepper Pot and a stroll around the fun town of Hatch, New Mexico made the long ride to get there more than worth it – and, when you finally make the trek, I’m sure you’ll agree.
 Do you enjoy Hatch Chiles?
 Do you plan to visit this Hatch or have you already stopped by?
-Leave a comment below and let us know what you think!
+Connect with us on social media and let us know what you think!

 The American southwest has a lot of interesting places to visit.
 Explore a few more through these articles!